Keyboard shortcuts

 IDSeverityRule

-MSL-T008errorAllocates: target must be an SRS entry.
+MSL-T001errorSatisfies: target must resolve to an existing spec entry.

 8.4 References (MSL-M)